stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 # About #stratapp

 The author, Ash Richardson, is ex-Accenture and PwC.
-Ash went onto become managing partner of Oyster Partners (now DigitasLBi) before corporate finance and venture capital.
+Ash went onto become managing partner of Oyster Partners (now DigitasLBi), before corporate finance and venture capital.

 Ash has a deep understanding of the consulting life cycle, and the value of onselling.